Meghan Markle, Thomas Markle Sr., and the Disconnect No One Can Ignore

 The Sussex Australia tour arrives.
 Meghan visits a children's hospital in Melbourne.
 She appears warm, engaged, compassionate with strangers.
 The As Ever brand continues to expand.
 The gap between the public warmth and the private silence toward her father grows harder to explain away.

 Meghan's public identity is built on empathy, healing, connection, and emotional awareness.
 These are not cynical choices — she speaks about them with evident conviction.
 But that is exactly why the Thomas Markle situation lands so hard.
 No one expects perfection from another human being.
 They do, however, expect some working relationship between the message and the behaviour.
 When the gap between what someone preaches and what they practice becomes wide enough, the preaching starts to feel like performance.
-That is where many observers have arrived.
+That is where many observers have arrived after six years of watching.

 Estrangements can feel morally clean when both parties are relatively healthy and the original wound is still fresh.
 They feel considerably less clean when one party is elderly, physically diminished, and running out of time.
 The amputation changed the emotional calculus for a lot of people who had previously been neutral or even sympathetic to Meghan's position.
 The argument "I have my reasons and they are private" is harder to sustain when the other person is in a hospital bed asking for their daughter.
 The old wound still exists.
 But it no longer exists without context.